 How can I get the longest burn time out of my new candle?

 Good question!
 Just remember – trim and pool.
-What do I mean by that?
-Ok, the first time using your new candle, trim the wick to 1/4″ and then light for at least an hour.
+What does that mean?
+The first time you light a new candle, trim the wick to 1/4″ (it’s pretty short!) and then light for at least an hour.
 What we want is for the wax to melt all the way to the edge of the glass.
 That’s what we call a melt pool.
 For subsequent uses, make sure to keep that wick trimmed before lighting.
 If the wick has a mushroom top or has bent downward, it is best to trim that part off and discard.
-As a conservative estimate, you should get at least 60 hours of enjoyment from your 12 fl oz candle.
+As a conservative estimate, you should get at least 25 hours from a 6 fl oz tin, 40 hours from your 8 fl oz jar candle & 60 hours of enjoyment from your 12 fl oz candle.

 What’s the safest way to light my candle?